 Regarding the virgin birth, the Christian Abingdon Bible Commentary (page 643) does explain that it:

-“must be said the Hebrew word almah may mean “virgin,” but does not necessarily mean anything more than a young woman of marriageable working age.
-Had the prophet intended specially and precisely to say “virgin,” he must have used the world bethulah, though even then there would be a faint shade of uncertainty.”
+‘must be said the Hebrew word almah may mean ‘virgin,’ but does not necessarily mean anything more than a young woman of marriageable age.
+Had the prophet intended specially and precisely to say ‘virgin,’ he must have used the world bethulah, though even then there would be a faint shade of uncertainty.’

 Hebrew is referred to as Leshon HaKodesh, meaning THE HOLY TONGUE, since it was the language that the Almighty chose for mankind to record the Torah.

-So, let us see what Almighty told Isaiah in Hebrew:
+So, let us see what Almighty actually told Isaiah in Hebrew:

-Isaiah 7:14לכן יתן אדני הוא לכם אות הנה העלמה הרה וילדת בן וקראת שׁמו עמנו אל
+Isa 7:14 לכן יתן אדני הוא לכם אות הנה העלמה הרה וילדת בן וקראת שׁמו עמנו אל׃

-In English this translates from literal Hebrew (from left to right) as:
+In English this translates from literal Hebrew (right to left) as:

-But this is translated in many Bibles as: “Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.”
+But this is falsely translated in many Bibles as: ‘Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.’

-Note: This was an answer from Yahweh to King Ahaz who was afraid to ask Yahweh for a sign himself, (Isa.
+Note: This was an answer to King Ahaz from Yahweh, who was afraid to ask Yahweh for a sign himself, (Isa.
 7:11-12), therefore Yahweh gave it to him through Isaiah.
 Isa.
 7:12.
-Notice also, that this entire passage is presented in “their present tense” it is not for some 700 years in the future of King Ahaz, or it could not have be a sign for him, (for whom it was intended).
+Notice also, that this entire passage is presented in ‘their present tense’ it is not intended for some 700 years in the future of King Ahaz, or it could NOT have been a sign for him, (for whom it was intended).

 3. The name of the child was to be Al (meaning Power).
-Nowhere in the Greek NT do we find that Yahshua is called Emmanuel.
-The angel informs Joseph in a dream that Mary will give birth to a son and that she would call his name “Yahshua” (Matthew 1.20-21).
-“His name was called “Yahshua” (Luke 2.21).
-All the evidence indicates that Emmanuel was a different individual from Yahshua.
+Nowhere in the Greek NT do we find that Yahshua is called Emmanu-al, meaning (with us is Power).
+The angel informs Joseph in a dream that Mary will give birth to a son and that she would call his name ‘Yahshua’ (Matthew 1.20-21).
+‘His name was called ‘Yahshua’ (Luke 2.21).
+All the evidence indicates that Emmanuel was a different individual from Yahshua, which means Yahweh-Saves.

 4. The text in Isaiah.
-7.14 specifically says “the young woman” (a young working woman) – “alma;” whereas the King James Version changes the translation to “a virgin.”
-The definite article is changed to the indefinite article; whereas the original text is evidently referring to the young woman known to both Isaiah and Ahaz and not to some unknown person in the future.
+7.14 specifically says ‘the young woman’ (a young working woman) – ‘alma;’ whereas the King James Version changes the translation to ‘a virgin.’
+The definite article is changed to the indefinite article; whereas the original text is evidently referring to the young woman who is known to both Isaiah and Ahaz and not to some unknown person in the future.

-We do not want to over-emphasize “alma” as not meaning a virgin but to point out that alma only applies to a woman for a fixed period of time, regardless of whether or not she is a virgin, for when she is no longer young, she loses the right to be called “alma.”
+We do not want to over-emphasize ‘alma’ as not meaning a virgin but to point out that alma only applies to a woman for a fixed period of time, regardless of whether or not she is a virgin, for when she is no longer young woman, she loses the right to be called ‘alma.’

 Both of these passages can be easily understood.
 The passage in Joel is simply saying that the virgin is weeping for a husband, not that she has a husband.
 She is weeping because she does not have one; in other words, she is weeping for a husband whom she will never have.
 It could refer to a young woman who is bereaved of the man to whom she had been betrothed and has not yet consummated the marriage before his death.
 Such would be a tragedy for lamentation as seen in Judges 11.37.